 Check out the final result in our video:

 It’s important for us to be an active part of the local community and giving back is one way we show our support and love for our community and customers.
-To learn more about our SHCCares program, visit our website here.
+To learn more about our SHCCares program.

 This past Saturday a team of Specialty Heating & Cooling employees volunteered their time at the Oregon Humane Society through our giving back program, SHCCares.
 Our time was in remembrance of Ben Snodgrass.
 Ben was a long time employee of Specialty Heating & Cooling who passed away earlier this year.
 He loved animals and his family had asked that his memory be carried on through supporting the Oregon Humane Society.